-See the Arm Compiler Reference Guide for more information on the -march option.
+See -march and -mcpu in the Arm Compiler Reference Guide for more information.

 When compiling for AArch32:

 - By default, Arm Compiler uses floating-point hardware that is available on the target, except for Armv6-M, which does not have any floating-point hardware. - To disable the use of floating-point hardware instructions, use the -mfpu=none option.